Sagrada Familia Towers: Ultimate Visit Guide (2023)

 The Sagrada Familia was Gaudí’s vision, and he wanted it grand and symbolic.
 The plan included a total of 18 towers, each representing a significant religious figure such as the Virgin Mary, Jesus Christ, the Twelve Apostles, and the four Evangelists.
 Only 8 out of the 18 towers have been completed, so far though.

 As you can probably tell, these marvels of architecture aren’t just any ordinary towers – and that’s not only because of the fact that their construction is still ongoing.
-Designed by the legendary Antoni Gaudí, these towers in Barcelona have a deeper meaning, and are a must-see during your visit.
+Designed by the legendary Antoni Gaudí, these towers in Barcelona have a deeper meaning, and are a must-see during your visit, especially if you want the spectacular views of seeing Barcelona from the top of the city.

 Among these towers are two distinctive façades: the Nativity Façade and the Passion Façade.
 The Nativity Façade represents new life, innocence, and joy, while the Passion Façade is a stark contrast, symbolizing the suffering and death of Jesus.

 To give you an idea of the impressive scale of these towers, the highest one, representing Jesus, will be topped by a massive cross and reach 172 meters (564 ft) once it’s finished.
-That will make it the highest church tower in the world and the tallest structure in the city, giving some incredible views of Barcelona from above.
+That will make it the highest church tower in the world and the tallest structure in the city.

 The other Sagrada Familia towers aren’t much smaller though.
 For instance, the Evangelists Towers are currently 103.56 meters (340 ft) high and will be 135 meters (443 ft) when completed, making them the third tallest ones after the Virgin Mary Tower.